 Although recent research has indicated that surface transmission of SARS-CoV-2 is less likely than initially believed, there is still some potential for infection from contact with contaminated surfaces.
 As such, high-contact surfaces should be cleaned regularly.
 The current CDC recommendation is that high-touch surfaces be cleaned at least daily.
 This includes door handles, shared office and laboratory equipment, and light switches.
 These surfaces should be cleaned using a proper disinfectant.
 Information on approved disinfectants can be found at

 Housekeeping will clean common areas (e.g., bathrooms) daily.
 Offices, labs, and other non-common areas should establish a cleaning schedule for high contact surfaces.
 Breakrooms and meeting rooms should have an adequate supply of cleaning supplies so that staff can clean or disinfect their space before and after use.
-Locations where there is contact with the NIH community (i.e. reception areas, kiosks, customer service locations, etc.) should regularly (e.g. twice daily) clean and disinfect those surfaces.
+Locations where there is contact with the NIH hospital admission (i.e. reception areas, kiosks, customer service locations, etc.) should regularly (e.g. twice daily) clean and disinfect those surfaces.

 The NIH follows CDC guidance regarding space cleaning and disinfection after a COVID-19 case has been present in a building.
 The CDC guidance currently recommends that the space be vacated for several hours to allow ventilation of the space.
 Disinfection is required if the space has had a positive COVID-19 case within the past 24 hours.
 The turn-around time between the testing of a staff member and the notification of that staff member and their supervisor is usually greater than 24 hours.
 This means that if the staff member is symptomatic, they will have already been quarantined away from work.
 In these scenarios, this means that only routine cleaning (not disinfection) will be required in the space.